tapyu/to-rm-courses/numerical-methods/README.md

 #### [Automatic differentiation][13] (auto-differentiation, autodiff, or AD) (6.5.9 on Goodfellow, Deep learning)

 Automatic differentiation is a computational technique that automatically evaluates derivatives of a function, combining aspects of symbolic and numerical differentiation.
+AD is more efficient and accurate than traditional numerical differentiation for functions represented as computer programs.

 ##### packages